pocket-playlab/optimus-prime/README.md

 #### Development

 1. You need [Docker][install-docker] and [docker-compose][install-compose].
 To install them on OSX just run `brew install docker boot2docker docker-compose`.
 To start the boot2docker VM you need to run `boot2docker init && boot2docker up` and make sure you set the environment variables as described by the `boot2docker up` command.
 Feel free to use the `source <(boot2docker shellinit)` command to write and load the _pem_ files required by Docker.
 The included `docker-compose.yml` file describes all containers needed to run the application in development.
 For now it only uses an additional _data_ container that uses the same image as the main application.
 This container exposes `/home/playlab/ruby` as a volume, which is then included in the main app container using the `volume_from` directive.
 This allows us to persist any gems installed in the development container.

-2. To run docker-compose automatically use:
+2. To run _docker-compose_ automatically use: `./bin/docker-run`.
-`./bin/docker-run`

 By default the container will execute the `bin/optimus` script with no argument then exit.

 3. If you want a shell inside your container just run: `./bin/docker-run bash`

 4. To run the tests: `./bin/docker-run rake`

 [1]: http://upload.wikimedia.org/wikipedia/en/1/19/Optimus10108pieces.jpg